akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/index.md

 In that series Jeff builds a scenario where a company, called SomeCo, publishes whitepapers, stored in Alfresco, to an external website.
 He explains and realizes all the necessary steps on the Alfresco site without actually transporting /managing documents to / in the external repository.

 ### The route to Liferay
-Thinking of [Alfresco](https://en.wikipedia.org/wiki/Alfresco_Software) as the leading Open Source ECM System and [Liferay](https://en.wikipedia.org/wiki/Liferay) as the leading Portal Server in the JAVA world, an integration of the two is worth thinking about.
+Thinking of [Alfresco](https://en.wikipedia.org/wiki/Alfresco_Software) as the leading Open Source ECM System and [Liferay](https://en.wikipedia.org/wiki/Liferay) as the leading Open Source Portal Server in the JAVA world, an integration of the two is worth thinking about.
 Actually it has been done many times.
 For example by using [CMIS](https://en.wikipedia.org/wiki/Content_Management_Interoperability_Services).
 But CMIS seems not to be a rising star anymore and Liferay dropped the CMIS store for a reason.

 Both systems follow the "Headless" approach.
 That means that the GUI and the server logic are getting decoupled and the core functionality is offered by REST services.